Simplemaker/MW23xx/README.md

 a more usable instruction set, memory size.
 This project serves as a middle ground between hand-writeable assembly computers, and valid compilation targets.
 The word size of the MW23xx computer is variable, defined by the values of the xx characters.
 For example, the MW2316 features a 16 bit word and instruction size.
 Functionality is undefined for widths below 8 bits.
+The address width of the computer is 4 less bits than the word size.
+Thus the MW2316 has 4906 addressable memory locations, each 16 bits wide.

 ## Instruction Set
 Instructions all start with a 4-byte opcode, and are followed by a single argument.
 All instructions are the same